unicorn-23/GwasWA/README.md

 `gwaswa --step downloadsra --sra SRR1770413 --output coli`

-The `SRR1770413.sra` file will be stored in the path `coli/gwaswaOutput/wgs/sra`.
+The `SRR1770413.sra` file will be stored in the `coli/gwaswaOutput/wgs/sra` directory.

 ### Convert SRA to FASTQ, `--step sratofastq`

 `gwaswa --step sratofastq --sradir coli/gwaswaOutput/wgs/sra --output coli`

-The converted files will be stored in the compressed format in `coli/gwaswaOutput/wgs/raw`.
+The converted files will be stored in the compressed format in the `coli/gwaswaOutput/wgs/raw` directory.

 ### FASTQ quality control, `--step readsqc`

 `gwaswa --step readsqc --rawfastqdir coli/gwaswaOutput/wgs/raw --output coli`

-The quality-controlled FASTQ files will be stored in `coli/gwaswaOutput/wgs/clean` in compressed `.fq.gz` format.
+The quality-controlled FASTQ files will be stored in the `coli/gwaswaOutput/wgs/clean` directory in compressed `.fq.gz` format.

 ### Quality evaluation, `--step qualityevaluation`

 `gwaswa --step qualityevaluation --fastqdir coli/gwaswaOutput/wgs/clean --output coli`

-The quality evaluation results will be saved in `coli/gwaswaOutput/wgs/qualityEvaluation`.
+The quality evaluation results will be saved in the `coli/gwaswaOutput/wgs/qualityEvaluation` directory.

 ### Download & index reference genome, `--step downloadref`

 `gwaswa --step downloadref --accession GCF_000005845.2 --output coli`

-The reference genome and its index will be stored in `coli/gwaswaOutput/wgs/ref`.
+The reference genome and its index will be stored in the `coli/gwaswaOutput/wgs/ref` directory.

 ### Alignment of reference genome, `--step align`